baldi2/EndermanchFakeScanner/README.md

-# Malware Database
+# Fake Scanner Collection
 ### Disclaimer
-This repository is one of the few malware collections on GitHub.
-Almost every sample here is **malicious** so I strongly recommend you to neither open these files on real hardware, nor misuse the malware to *prank* your friends.
+This repository is one of the few fake scanners on GitHub.
+Almost every sample here is **malicious** so I strongly recommend you to neither use these fake scanners on real hardware, nor misuse the malware to *prank* your friends.
 Playing with these samples may lead to irreversible consequences which may affect **anything** from personal data to passwords and banking information.

-**I am not responsible for any damage caused by the malware inside my repository and your negligence in general.**
+**I am not responsible for any damage caused by the scanners inside my repository and your negligence in general.**

 ### Table of contents
 1. [Introduction](#introduction)